vertica/ddR/ddR/vignettes/user_guide.md

 ## [1] 4
 ```

-There are many more, and many more to come!
+There are many more!

 ### Repartitioning

 You may sometimes like to repartition your data.
 This can be done with the `repartition` command.

-Say you have a 4x4 `darray` filled with 3s:
+Say you have a 4x4 `darray` filled with 3:

 ```r